Kunstmaan/kStrano/README.md

 kumafy . --force
 ```

 by default the configuration files are made for Symfony version > 2.1, and they use composer.
-To make it work with a version without compose change
+To make it work with a version without composer change

 ```ruby
 set :use_composer, true